Andrewfeng123/andrewfeng123.github.io/docs/_reads/StrongTowns.md

 ---
-title: "Reality is Broken: Why Games Make Us Better and How They Can Change the World"
+title: "Strong Towns: A Bottom-Up Revolution to Rebuild American Prosperity"
-date: 2025-09-22
+date: 2025-10-17
-last_modified_at: 2025-09-22
+last_modified_at: 2025-10-17
 header:
 ---